brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 milliseconds: 7939

 Success!
-I hope you have learned how to more effectively and accurately time things in C++11.
-And that I have helped you understand how you can engineer better solutions to common timing problems.
+I hope you have learned how to more effectively and accurately measure time in C++11.